Kindergarten Homeschool Curriculum 2026–2027

 Marine BiologySHD Beach UnitInformational WritingVegan Values: Leave No Trace

-• Write/draw: "I am going to meet a ___.
-I feel ___ about it."
+• Write/draw: "I am going to meet a rescued animal.
+What do I want to know about their story?"

-• Observe quietly for 5 minutes with no talking — what do you notice that you'd miss if you were talking?
+• Sit quietly for 5 minutes and just observe.
+What do you notice when you stop talking?

-• Draw one animal you met.
-Label 3 parts using SHD anatomy vocabulary.
+• Draw one animal you met — label their body parts using SHD anatomy vocabulary

-• Add to the Brave Moments Book: "I was kind and patient at the sanctuary today."
+• Brave Moments Book: "I was calm, kind, and curious at the sanctuary today."

 🍁 Maple Sugaring Farm — Tap the Trees!